 Written by Emily Naismith, Spring 2020 Marketing and Strategy Intern

-Through SODA's social media, we share stories of hope, students’ dedication to organ donation advocacy, and reasons why individuals should sign up to be organ donors.
+Through SODA's social media, we share stories of hope, high school and college students’ dedication to organ donation advocacy, and reasons why individuals should sign up to be organ donors.

 In my internship at SODA, I learned many valuable lessons and skills that I will continue to carry for the rest of my career.
 For example, SODA has taught me what it truly means to give back to the community and contribute to a cause that can change the lives of so many people.
 Throughout this blog, I will be giving some major social media tips that you will be able to apply them to your own SODA chapters.